kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 ### Features
 * Static provisioning - Amazon EFS file system needs to be created manually first, then it could be mounted inside container as a persistent volume (PV) using the driver.
 * Dynamic provisioning - Uses a persistent volume claim (PVC) to dynamically provision a persistent volume (PV).
-On Creating a PVC, kuberenetes requests Amazon EFS to create an Access Point in a file system which will be used to mount the PV.
+On Creating a PVC, Kubernetes requests Amazon EFS to create an Access Point or a Directory in the file system which will be used to mount the PV.
 * Mount Options - Mount options can be specified in the persistent volume (PV) or storage class for dynamic provisioning to define how the volume should be mounted.
 * Encryption of data in transit - Amazon EFS file systems are mounted with encryption in transit enabled by default in the master branch version of the driver.
 * Cross account mount - Amazon EFS file systems from different aws accounts can be mounted from an Amazon EKS cluster.